ripplcare/rippl-fullstack-exercise-60min/README.md

-# Rippl Full-Stack 60-Minute Exercise - SOLUTION
+# Rippl Full-Stack 60-Minute Exercise

 **A hands-on coding challenge for Rippl engineering candidates.
 Build, test, and extend a simple scheduling app using Flask and React.**